LazaUK/AIFoundry-GraphRAG-Neo4j/README.md

 This indicates a strong presence of Exotic Liquids' products among various London customers, with "Chai" being the most widely distributed product.
 ```

-It will also provide details of the Cypher script generated (with the logic used to traverse the `Supplier -> Product -> Order -> Customer` path):
+It will also provide details of the Cypher script generated (with the logic used to traverse the `Supplier -> Product <- Order <- Customer` paths):

 ``` Cypher
 MATCH (s:Supplier)-[:SUPPLIES]->(p:Product)